FlaxEngine/FlaxDocs/manual/graphics/models/index.md

 ## Procedural geometry

 Flax provides a C# scripting API to generate procedural mesh geometry offline or at runtime.
-Created model from code can have all the proeprties as the imported one.
-Althog there are some limitations like no baking lightmaps or reduced amount of LODs.
-Hovewer procedural models can be saved to the asset file in the editor and then used in a game.
+Model created from code can have all the properties as the imported one.
+Although there are some limitations like no baking lightmaps or reduced amount of LODs.
+However procedural models can be saved to the asset file in the editor and then used in a game.
 This feature can be highly used by the Editor Plugins.

 To learn more about creating procedural meshes see the [tutorial here](generate-model.md).